Shamil Musaev (fighter)

-Shamil Musaev (Шамиль Мусаевич Мусаев; January 8, 1994) is a Russian mixed martial artist, who currently fights in the Welterweight division.
+Shamil Musaev (Шамиль Мусаевич Мусаев; born 8 January 1994) is a Russian mixed martial artist, who currently fights in the Welterweight division of the Professional Fighters League.
+He was the 2024 PFL Welterweight Tournament Champion.
+As of January 27, 2026, he is #1 in the PFL welterweight rankings and as of April 21, 2026, he is #9 in the PFL men's pound-for-pound rankings.
 He is European MMA champion (2016) and world MMA champion (2017) while serving as a member of the Russian national team during these tournaments.
 He is also the youngest-ever winner of season four of the series "Mix Fighters".

 Musaev also won the tournament "Battle of Champions - 14: School vs School", defeating Muay Thai World Champion Ali Aliev in the final under modified MMA rules.
 In Wushu Sanda, he is a two-time Senior European champion and a one-time Junior World champion.

 Background

-Musaev was born on January 8, 1994, in the fortress town of Kizlyar, in the Republic of Dagestan, Russia.
+Musaev was born on 8 January 1994, in the fortress town of Kizlyar, in the Republic of Dagestan, Russia.
 As a six years old, he began to dabble himself in the modern Chinese martial art of Wushu Sanda.
 Musaev was mentored in this sports by coach Achalo Magomedovich Magomedaminov, who is "Honored Worker of Physical Culture and Sports of the Republic of Dagestan" & "Honored Trainer of the Russian Federation in Wushu Sanda".
 Achalo Magomedaminov himself, trained ten World champions, twenty European champions and other medalist in the combat sports of Wushu Sanda in 2017.

 Musaev was drafted into "Akhmatov Sports Club" (SC Akhmatov) which is part of "Sports School of the Olympic Reserve Kizlyar" in their Wushu Sanda program.
-The "Akhmatov Sports Club" is named after the local businessman Ibragim Magomedovich Akhmatov, who is General Director of OJSC (Concern KEMZ), as he donated money for SC Akhmatov, and also sponsored students who participate in combat sports events (wrestling, ARB, Sambo, Muay Thai, Wushu Sanda, Taekwondo, Judo, Boxing and Kickboxing) at regional, national and international levels.
+The "Akhmatov Sports Club" is named after the local businessman Ibragim Magomedovich Akhmatov, who is General Director of OJSC (Concern KEMZ), as he donated money for SC Akhmatov, and also sponsored students who participate in combat sports events (Wushu Sanda, wrestling, ARB, Sambo, Muay Thai, Taekwondo, Judo, Boxing and Kickboxing) at regional, national and international levels.
 The "Sports School of the Olympic Reserve Kizlyar" current director is Achalo Magomedaminov, who succeeded previous director, Gusein Gadzhimuradovich Magomedov, after his retirement.

 Musaev studied in shkolu № 7 (School Number 7), which is part of Sports School of the Olympic Reserve, in his home town of Kizlyar, from which he graduated in 2008.